viabam tours

-Your trip to Amsterdam wouldn’t be complete without visiting the place where Anne Frank and her family hid from the Nazi terror during World War II.
-Here, we’ll share part of the story and everything you need to know before visiting the Anne Frank House in Amsterdam.
+Your trip to Amsterdam would not be complete without visiting the place where Anne Frank and her family hid from the Nazi terror during World War II.
+Here's everything you need to know before your visit.

 When Germany invaded the Netherlands in 1940, restrictions were imposed on Jews: their belongings were confiscated, they couldn't use public transport, practice professions freely, or attend non-segregated schools.